jsplumb/jsplumb/doc/wiki/removing.md

-##### Detaching all Connections from a single element
+##### Deleting all Connections from a single element

-To detach all the Connections from some given element:
+To delete all the Connections from some given element:

-    jsPlumb.detachAllConnections(el, [params])
+    jsPlumb.deleteConnectionsForElement(el, [params])

 **el** may be: